Enrollment for RAD! Summer Youth Camp is Open Now! July 5 – August 10, 2023 Email Kemal at firstname.lastname@example.org for more info

-The goal of each arts-based literacy program is to provide a vibrant, safe and inspiring center of summer learning that helps children ages 5-11 reach grade reading level.
+The goal of this arts-based literacy program is to provide a vibrant, safe and inspiring center of summer learning that helps students K-5 reach grade reading level.
 The program engages youth in the arts, builds community in the East Bayside and surrounding neighborhoods, and is accessible to low income families in the community.
+A free lunch is provided for all students.

-MSA’s 2022 summer programs have been made possible in part by generous support from the Brick and Beam Society of the United Way of Greater Portland, the United Way of Greater Portland, and Portland Public Schools.
+MSA’s 2022 summer programs were made possible in part by generous support from the Brick and Beam Society of the United Way of Greater Portland, the United Way of Greater Portland, and Portland Public Schools.

 Most children live within walking distance and reside at nearby public housing.
 Many children and their families are English language learners and speak multiple languages.
 Many parents are in the process of assimilating, finding work, and navigating a new life.